LyonSyonII/Polyglot/README.md

     // Output: "a is equal to 5"

 #### Dbg
-You can use it to quickly debug some value
+You can use it to quickly debug some variable.

+    var thing = 56
+    dbg(thing)
+    // Output: "thing = 56"